Build Bogleheads Three Fund Portfolio With ETFs

 Here is how you build the All-Weather Portfolio with ETFs.

 The letters in brackets denote the stock symbol for the recommended ETF.
 You can look up the symbols at your stockbroker.
-You can see a listing of all the ETFs we recommend on this page.
+You can see a listing of all the ETFs we recommend in this article.

 Here is the historical return for the All-Weather Portfolio.